EmilRais/paradise/README.md

     ✓ ignores non-string values
     ✓ rejects values that are not valid two digit country codes ✓ accepts values that are valid two digit country codes

+### ValueRule
+    ✓ ignores missing values
+    ✓ ignores values that are neither boolean, number or string ✓ rejects values that are not one of the target values ✓ accepts values that are one of the target values